TheLocust3/budgeting/README.md

   - Handle Plaid pageination
     - count: 500
     - if 500 transactions, resend with offset 500 and recurse
- - HTTPS infrastructure
-   - pull certs from S3 on logic container start
  - Move control plane to separate instance + use ASGs for nodes
    - Need some sort of "size" to control how many logic replicas are created + way to scale up puller jobs